 While Dek was having a the time of his little life, Ty was another story.
 About 2/3 of the way through the trip Ty spit out his pacifier.
 Mike, who was holding him, wasn’t able to catch the pacifier before it hit the floor.
 If you have ever seen the inside of a helicopter you will know that it’s impossible to get down and search for an item as small as a baby pacifier.
 It was lost.
 We still had at least 15-20 minutes left in our trip.

-As we left the helicopter I asked Dek if he’d had a good time.
+As we left our Island Helicopter Kauai ride I asked Dek if he’d had a good time.
 He was all smiles.
 Would he ever want to do it again?
 Yes, without a doubt.
 Would Mike and I?
 Of course!
 This was one family adventure that was a true hit with everyone; I’ll just remember a few extra pacifiers next time.

 Know Before You Go